-Mobile offers are always a great way to promote in-store mobile engagement.
+Mobile coupons and mobile offers are always a great way to promote in-store mobile engagement.
 One of our retailer customers delivers personalized offers to customers as they enter the store.
 Using the customer’s past purchase data, the retailer delivers a PUSH notification to the customer’s mobile device as they enter the store.
-Alerts may include notifying the customer of an item that is currently on sale or delivering a text message with a link to a mobile coupon for an item the customer has not recently purchased.
+Alerts may include notifying the customer of an item that is currently on sale or delivering a promotional text message with a link to a mobile coupon for an item the customer has not recently purchased.

 Another form of an in-store mobile engagement is an on-demand mobile coupon.
 The retailer displays signage instructing the customer to text in a keyword to the retailer’s shortcode to receive an instantaneous mobile offer.
 On-demand promotions routinely realize redemption rates between 30-50%.

 A CodeBroker retailer customer provides access to a recipient’s gift registry via mobile.
 Similar to the traditional in-store experience where a customer logs into a device at a fixed location to view the requested items in a registry, the customer can now view a registry from their mobile device.

 The customer is no longer tethered to the device, nor have to carry reams of paper around with them as they research which item(s) to buy as everything is readily viewable on the mobile device.
 The customer can even use their mobile device to select the merchandise, pay for it, and elect to have the item(s) delivered directly to the recipient.